vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 c\.
 These anomalous vowel-changes seem to stand in connection with the fact that the cases showing them are the only ones where other than an alterant vowel (180) comes before the lingualized sibilant representative of the h.
-Compare ṣóḍaça etc.
+Compare ṣóḍaśa etc.

 d\.
 Apparently by dissimilation, the final of vah in anomalous compound anaḍvah is changed to d instead of ḍ: see 404.